MMZK1526/Haskell-Graphs/README.md

   * **Argument 2 `Graph a => a`:**
     * The graph.
   * **Argument 3 `Int -> State (Terminate b) ()`:**
-    * This function will be called whenever the search passes a new node for the FIRST time (when the node is added into the frontier).
+    * This function will be called whenever the search passes a new node for the FIRST time (when the node is added to the frontier).
     * *Argument 1:*
       * The node that the search encounters for the first time.
     * *Result:*
-      * A State that updates the information and returns a `Terminate` (TODO: Add documentation for Terminate);
+      * A State that updates the information and returns a `Terminate` (**TODO: Add documentation for Terminate**);
       * If it terminates (ends in `breakLoop`), then the search will terminate;
       * Otherwise (ends in `continueLoop`), the search will continue;
   * **Argument 4 `Int -> State (Terminate b) ()`:**